Accessibility Abuse¶

 Screen Streaming / VNC¶

 Some families (Hook, Octo) use accessibility events to build a real-time representation of the screen and stream it to the attacker, creating a VNC-like remote access capability.
+See Screen Capture for the full breakdown of MediaProjection vs. accessibility-based approaches.

 Malware Families by Accessibility Capability¶